 - Review your medical record without charge.
 Obtain a copy of your medical record for which the hospital can charge a reasonable fee.
 You cannot be denied a copy solely because you cannot afford to pay.

-- Receive an itemized bill and explanation of all charges.
+- Receive an itemized bill and explanation of all charges

 - Complain without fear of reprisals about the care and services you are receiving and to have the hospital respond to you and if you request it, a written response.
-If you are not satisfied with the hospital's response, you can complain to the New York State Health Department at 800.804.5447 or write to 5 Penn Plaza, New York, NY 10001-1803.
+If you are not satisfied with the hospital's response, you can complain to the New York State Health Department.
+The hospital must provide you with the State Health Department telephone number.

-- Authorize those family members and other adults who will be given priority to visit consistent with your ability to receive visitors.
+- Authorize those family members and other adults who will be given priority to visit consistent with your ability to receive visitors

 - Make known your wishes in regard to anatomical gifts.
 You may document your wishes in your health care proxy or on a donor card, available from the hospital.